Grayfox96/FFX-RNG-tracker/README.md

 * ffx_rng_tracker_ui: main program.
 * monster_data_viewer: shows information about monsters retrieved from the game directly.
 * encounters_tracker: tracks rng related to encounter formations and preemptives/ambushes.
+* seedfinder: used to find a seed given a series of action and the corresponding damage rolls.

 To track a PS2 run, open with the *-ps2* command line option.